The Power of Herbal Detox: How Herbs Support Natural Healing

 It may relieve mild to moderate symptoms of depression, including:

-Since mood imbalances often occur during the detox process, this herb is sometimes mentioned for its potential to help alleviate certain withdrawal symptoms.
+Mood imbalances often occur during the detox process, so this herb is sometimes mentioned for its potential to help alleviate certain withdrawal symptoms.

 It’s important to note that St. John’s Wort interacts with many medicines and can cause serious side effects.
 Discuss the pros and cons with your healthcare provider before starting this herbal remedy.